-The contractor would deliver all construction-related equipment and materials on the appropriate truck routes and would prohibit heavy-construction vehicles from using alternative routes to get to the site.
+The Contractor shall deliver all construction-related equipment and materials on the appropriate truck routes and shall prohibit heavy-construction vehicles from using alternative routes to get to the site.
 Truck routes would be established away from schools, day care centers, and residences, or along routes with the least impact if the Authority determines those areas are unavoidable.
-This measure would be addressed in the CTP.
+This measure shall be addressed in the CTP.